-Philip Morris International (PMI), the world’s largest transnational tobacco company, its Foundation for a Smoke-Free World (FSFW) and Philip Morris USA (which separated from PMI in 2008) currently find themselves embroiled in several ongoing legal proceedings.
+Philip Morris International (PMI), the world’s largest transnational tobacco company, its Foundation for a Smoke-Free World (FSFW) and Philip Morris USA (which separated from PMI in 2008) currently find themselves embroiled in several ongoing lawsuits and legal proceedings.
 Read the overviews, then click through to learn more.

 From a former smoker: